“One Bequia is not about “stuffy” luxury.”

 More from Cryptocurrency

 Properties in the One Bequia development are available to buy in Bitcoin.
-And residents will be able to use Bitcoin in the bars and restaurants within the development too.
+And residents will be able to use Bitcoin in the bars and restaurants within the development too, allowing businesses to effectively make Bitcoin profit.

 It’s not a gimmick either.
 There’s a very real reason One Bequia is seeking to become ‘Bitcoin Island’.